w3nest/w3lab/assets/doc.md

 ## Introduction

-CoLab serves as a dashboard for interacting with the local W3Nest server, making it an essential tool for users looking to contribute to the ecosystem through applications, libraries, or backends.
+W3Lab serves as a dashboard for interacting with the local W3Nest server, making it an essential tool for users looking to contribute to the ecosystem through applications, libraries, or backends.

 ## Organization